wunderio/drupal-updates-log/README.md

 ### Drupal core bug

-There is a Drupal [core bug](https://www.drupal.org/project/drupal/issues/2920285) which in certain situations would not fetch new data, or would not fetch it for some projects.
-See details in the installation instructions for the required patches.
+There is a Drupal [core bug](https://www.drupal.org/project/drupal/issues/2920285) which in certain situations would not fetch new data, or would only fetch it for some projects but not others.
+This issue has been reported across multiple Drupal versions including Drupal 9, 10, and 11.

+Symptoms of this issue include:

+- "No update information available" message
+- Only some modules showing update information while others don't
+- Update information not refreshing even after running cron

+The issue can sometimes be resolved by:

+1. Applying the appropriate patch for your Drupal version (see installation instructions)
+2. Clearing the update fetch task cache (see troubleshooting section)
+3. Uninstalling and reinstalling the update module

+This issue has been partially fixed in various Drupal versions, but may still occur.
+The patches and workarounds listed in this README have been reported to help in most cases.

 ## Contributing